alphagov/govuk-prototype-kit/CONTRIBUTING.md

 _Note - we only need to create a release zip by hand while the project is in private beta._

-Git clone to a new folder:
+Copy to a new folder:

-`git clone git@github.com:alphagov/govuk-prototype-kit-private-beta.git govuk-prototype-kit-private-beta-zip`
+`cp -r  govuk-prototype-kit-private-beta govuk-prototype-kit-private-beta-zip`

 Change to this directory:

 `cd govuk-prototype-kit-private-beta-zip`

+Remove the .git folder, node_modules and the old zip:

+`rm -rf .git`

+`rm -rf node_modules`

+`rm docs/assets/downloads/govuk-prototype-kit-private-beta.zip `

 Install GOV.UK Frontend: